thaixuandang/ronin-documentation/docs/validators/setup/mainnet/run-archive.md

    ```

    This command pulls a Ronin node image and starts the service you defined.
-5. After a few minutes, check the status of your node on the [Ronin Network Status](https://ronin-stats.roninchain.com/) page.
+5. After a few minutes, check the status of your node on the [Ronin Analytics](https://ronin-stats.roninchain.com/) page.
 If it's green, the node is connected and up to date with the network.